bisht-deepak/Capstone-Project-Regression/README.md

 - Correlation plots between energy consumption and environmental factors.
 - Trends of energy usage over a specific time period.

-## License
-This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments
 - [Dataset](https://www.kaggle.com/datasets/loveall/appliances-energy-prediction)